Sectarianism: Pakistan

 of Pakistan's Muslim population is Sunni, and another 15-20% are Shia.
 However, this Shia minority forms the second largest Shia population of any country, larger than the Shia majority in Iraq.

 In the last two decades, as many as 4,000 people are estimated to have died in sectarian fighting in Pakistan, 300 in 2006.
 Among the culprits blamed for the killing are Al Qaeda working "with local sectarian groups" to kill what they perceive as Shi'a apostates.

 Sri Lanka

-The BBC reported that "Sri Lanka’s Muslim minority is being targeted by hardline Buddhists. ...
+The BBC reported that "Sri Lanka's Muslim minority is being targeted by hardline Buddhists. ...
 There have also been assaults on churches and Christian pastors but it is the Muslims who are the most concerned."
 Most of the LTTE leaders were captured and gunned down at blank range in May, 2009, after which a genocide of Sri Lankan Tamils in the Northern Province, Sri Lanka has started.
-Even a book, The Tamil Genocide by Sri Lanka has been written on this genocide.
+The book The Tamil Genocide by Sri Lanka has been written on this genocide.
 Tamils Against Genocide hired US attorney Bruce Fein to file human rights violation charges against two Sri Lankan officials associated with the civil war in Sri Lanka which has reportedly claimed the lives of thousands of civilians.